 When Do Braxton Hicks Contractions Start During Pregnancy?

 Braxton Hicks contractions can start anytime after 20 weeks of pregnancy, but they become noticeable only in later pregnancy.
-Starting as minor discomfort, they may increase to mimic labour pains and have been known to cause false alarms among many pregnant women.
+Starting as a minor discomfort, they may increase to mimic labour pains and have been known to cause false alarms among many pregnant women.

 These contractions usually cause less pain as compared to real labour, and there is no fixed frequency at which they occur.
 They are akin to the menstrual cramps, and some women experience a tight sensation in the lower portion of the abdomen.